simplefin/sfin2ledger/README.md

 # SimpleFIN 2 Ledger

+SimpleFIN is a data format/protocol for getting read-only access to your bank account information.

-sfin2ledger is a command line utility for converting [SimpleFIN account data](https://www.simplefin.org/protocol.html) into a format suitable for [Ledger](http://ledger-cli.org/index.html).
+`sfin2ledger` is a command line utility for converting [SimpleFIN account data](https://www.simplefin.org/protocol.html) into a format suitable for [Ledger](http://ledger-cli.org/index.html).

 ## Installation